ArthurBoucard/CPE_matchstick/README.md

 # CPE_matchstick
+Epitech project :

-Epitech project :A game of matchstick against an AI in C
+A game of matchstick against an AI in C